WebAssembly/component-model/design/mvp/Concurrency.md

 1. a pointer to the linear-memory "shadow stack" pointer
 2. a pointer to a struct used by the runtime to implement the language's thread-local features

+Both of `context.{get,set}` take an immediate argument of `i32` or `i64` to indicate the return or argument type. `context.set i32` will zero the high bits of the stored value and `context.get i32` will only read the low bits of the stored value.
+Generally it is expected that 32-bit components always use the `i32` immediate and 64-bit components always use the `i64` immediate, but mixing these calls is still valid.

 When threads are created explicitly by `thread.new-indirect`, the lifetime of the thread-local storage array ends when the function passed to